G-Core/product-documentation/documentation/waap/about-waap.md

 These nodes are responsible for running <a href="https://gcore.com/docs/waap/waap-policies" target="_blank">WAAP policies</a> against requests.
 They also enforce actions on requests (block, allow, or monitor) based on the recommendation provided by the second part, the behavioral component.

-The existence of nodes that run rulesets against traffic is what essentially defines a typical first-gen WAF.
+The existence of nodes that run policies against traffic is what essentially defines a typical first-gen WAF.

 <alert-element type="tip" title="Tip">